Developing travel itineraries

 5. Carbon-free travel experiences

 When talking about travelling slower and emitting less CO2 emissions, carbon-free travel experiences are a perfect add-on.
-A carbon-free travel experience is simply an activity without carbon emissions.
-It ensures minimum disturbance to wildlife or the environment and enables travellers to experience the destination to the fullest.
+These are simply activities that don’t produce carbon emissions.
+They’re all about enjoying the destination to the fullest without causing harm to wildlife or the environment.

-Think about walking tours, bike rides and canoe trips.
-It all focuses on taking it slower, enjoying nature and being active.
-The possibilities are endless as you can combine it with any niche activity.
-For example, local food tours, history tours, bird watching and community-based tourism.
+Think about activities like walking tours, bike rides, or canoe trips.
+They’re all about taking it easy, immersing yourself in nature, and staying active.
+The options are limitless, and you can pair them with niche activities like local food tours, history explorations, bird watching, and community-based tourism.
+It’s a fantastic way to make your trip eco-friendly and unforgettable.

 Reading tip